Click to go HOME

 500-type Model and Date Codes

-Looking up the model number for any rotary or touchtone set (ignoring the 1 or 2 prefix on touchtone sets) should give you a brief description of the major features of the model, and a BSP (Bell System Practices) reference for the rotary set, if known.
+Looking up the model number for your set should give you a brief description of the major features of the model, and a BSP (Bell System Practices) reference for the rotary set, if known.
 When available, photos of some unique features are shown near the model number or linked from the chart entry.
+If you don't find your model listed, try looking up the last 3 digits in the tables for other Western Electric models.
+Often the major features were consistent among rotary and Touch Tone models.

 The BSPs provide technical details and usually a wiring diagram.
 BSPs are often found in the Station Service Manuals, Key Systems Service Manuals and Station Specialties Service Manuals published in the 1970s and early 80s.
-BSPs or wiring diagrams for some common models are available on several internet sites including the ATCA and TCI club sites, or can be purchased from Lucent.
+BSPs or wiring diagrams for some common models are available on several internet sites including the ATCA and TCI club sites.
+Several club members have scanned some popular BSPs and make them available on CD.

 You still need to check the internal components as many phones were refurbed and had internal components changed or removed.
 For example, many phones marked 501D were converted from party line to single line (500D) by removing the 426A tube as party lines lost favor.
 If done in a Bell System refurb facility, the code on the bottom was usually repainted or remarked.
 Many independent shops or field mods were not remarked with the accurate model number.